 [G]: Set local gateway: Set as required for your network.

 [V]: Local VLAN ID: Should be set to

 <none>. (use -1 to set the Local VLAN ID to

-[T]: Set remote TFTP server IP address: The internal IP address of the FIM that you uploaded to the firmware file to.
-For example: 169.254.254.1 for the FIM in slot 1.
+[T]: Set remote TFTP server IP address: The IP address of the TFTP server.

 To quit this menu, press Q.